sf-wdi-31/express-passport/readme.md

 // Restricted page
 ```

-The statics controller, just has the home action.
+The statics controller just has the home action.

 #### Routes.js